-Visiting Research Fellow
+Associate Research Fellow

 - PhD Social Anthropology (University of London) Supervised by Jean la Fontaine, Professor Emerita, Department of Anthropology, London School of Economics

 - BSc Social Anthropology (London School of Economics)